Nikon Coolpix P90: Features

-The camera has a three-inch (76 mm) LCD display that may be folded 45 degrees downward and 90 degrees upward to facilitate shooting above-the-head or low-to-the ground images as well as traditional waist-level and eye-level viewing.
-The electronic eyelevel viewfinder has the same resolution as the LCD display.
+The camera has a three-inch (76 mm) LCD that may be folded 45 degrees downward and 90 degrees upward to facilitate shooting above-the-head or low-to-the ground images as well as traditional waist-level and eye-level viewing.
+The electronic eyelevel viewfinder has the same resolution as the LCD.

 Most of the features otherwise are carried over from the P80 model.